 The GCF supports developing countries by investing and crowding in capital for projects that will help meet their NDCs.
-GCF has employed a four-pronged approach - transformational planning and programming; catalysing climate innovation; de-risking investment to mobilize finance at scale; and mainstreaming climate risks and opportunities into investment decisionnmetry between the lenders and borrowers ed ventures often leads to market failure.
+GCF has employed a four-pronged approach - transformational planning and programming; catalysing climate innovation; de-risking investment to mobilize finance at scale; and mainstreaming climate risks and opportunities into investment decisionmaking to align finance with sustainable development.